-AS2890.6, referenced in AS2890.1 (2004) was published in 2009 and while currently not referenced in the BCA (2010) it is our understanding it will be referenced in BCA 2011.
+AS2890.6, referenced in AS2890.1 (2004) was published in 2009 and is referenced in BCA 2011.
 To meet the requirements of people driving current models of accessible vehicles we are recommending designers provide the off street car space layouts as per AS2890.6, which include additional circulation space for the operation of vehicle mounted hoists.
 In our opinion AS2890.6 more fully meets the intent of the DDA.